dmlc/xgboost/doc/model.md

 We classify the members in thie family into different leaves, and assign them the score on corresponding leaf.
 A CART is a bit different from decision trees, where the leaf only contain decision values.
-In CART, a real score is associated with each of the leaves, this allows gives us richer interpretations that go beyond classification.
+In CART, a real score is associated with each of the leaves, which gives us richer interpretations that go beyond classification.
 This also makes the unified optimization step easier, as we will see in later part of this tutorial.

 Usually, a single tree is not so strong enough to be used in practice.
-What is actually used is the so called tree ensemble model, that sumes the prediction of multiple trees together.
+What is actually used is the so called tree ensemble model, that sums the prediction of multiple trees together.

 ![TwoCART](img/twocart.png)

 Here is an example of tree ensemble of two trees.
 The prediction scores of each individual tree are summed up to get the final score.
-If you look at the example, an important fact is that the two trees tries to *complement* each other.
+If you look at the example, an important fact is that the two trees try to *complement* each other.
-Mathematically, we can write our model into the form
+Mathematically, we can write our model in the form

 ```math
 \hat{y}_i = \sum_{k=1}^K f_k(x_i), f_k \in \mathcal{F}